 How might therapy benefit me?

-- Provides the space, time and attentive listening to work out what you would like to use therapy for, for example, coming to terms with a relationship break-up, understanding how to stop 'panic attacks', coping with a loss or issues with your sexuality or gender.
+- Provides the space, time and attentive listening to work out what you would like to gain from therapy.

-- Enables you to develop resourceful and effective ways to support the emotional re-regulation of trauma-related responses, sometimes called the five 'Fs': 'fight', 'flight', 'freeze', 'Flop' and (Be)friend.
+- Supports you in developing effective ways to re-regulate trauma-related responses, sometimes called the five 'Fs': 'fight', 'flight', 'freeze', 'flop' and '(Be)friend'.

-- Enables you to begin the process of coming to terms with what happened and to find new meaning to the 'trauma' and/or painful childhood events.
+- Enables you to begin the process of coming to terms with what happened in the past and to find new meaning to the 'trauma' and/or painful childhood events.